 The Width of the Potomac River

-The widest point of the Potomac River is between 2-8 miles long, with some estimates claiming this river is 11 miles at its widest point.
-Point Lookout and Smith Point is the site of this point, just before the river flows into the Chesapeake Bay.
+The widest point of the Potomac River is between 2-8 miles, with some estimates claiming this river is 11 miles at its widest point.
+Point Lookout and Smith Point are at the opposite sides of this width, just before the river flows into the Chesapeake Bay.